OneIdentity/IdentityManager.PoSh/README.md

 # IdentityManager.PoSh
-A pwoershell library using the One Identity Manager ReST API
+A Powershell library using the One Identity Manager ReST API